TollefsonJ/my_website/content/pubs.md

 # Working papers
 [**Tollefson, J.** and Panikkar, B.]({{< ref ak_history.md>}}) "Land use policy and land imaginaries in Alaska: The historical roots of contemporary environmental conflicts."
 Under review.

+**Tollefson, J**, et al. "Early childcare and education in a post-industrial landscape: Inequalities in exposure to active and relic manufacturing in metropolitan Providence, Rhode Island."
+Under review.

 [Frickel, S. and **Tollefson, J.**]({{< ref EIF.md>}}) "Environmental inequality formation in the 19th century."
 In preparation.

 **Tollefson, J.**.
 "Suburban development and agricultural land conversion: New architectures of environmental health inequality."
 In preparation.